andersonshatch/hubot-beerbods/README.md

 * `HUBOT_BEERBODS_UNTAPPD_CLIENT_ID` - optional, if set with a valid Untappd client ID and secret, the beer rating, ABV and description will be looked up from Untappd
 * `HUBOT_BEERBODS_UNTAPPD_CLIENT_SECRET` - optional, see `HUBOT_BEERBODS_UNTAPPD_CLIENT_ID`

+Not using Slack?
+There's no configuration, and it's fine to ignore the npm warning:
+>npm WARN hubot-beerbods@<version> requires a peer of hubot-slack@<version> but none was installed